Late Spring 2020

 The second piece, "The New Servant Class," explores the rapid rise of work focused on tending to the needs and wants of the wealthy in urban areas.
 Termed “wealth work,” it involves services like spa work (manicures, pedicures, facials, massages), fitness training, driving people places, delivering and setting up things, and so forth.
 The author points out the similarities of this work to the live-in servant work of the late 1800s.
 Although there are now more rights and freedoms for the workers, the work is not without issues: it pays little, requires long commutes for workers who cannot afford housing anywhere near their clients, and inherently gives rise to questions of inequality between the worker and the client.

 Taken together, these pieces may suggest that the more things change in American financial life, the more they stay the same.
 Wealth inequality has always been, and remains, a huge part of the American story, with data suggesting that wealth disparities are only getting worse.
-As financial educators, the question becomes how to teach students about these realities while also giving them the tools and autonomy to navigate the economy to the best of their abilities.
+As financial educators, the question becomes how to teach students about these realities while also giving them the tools and autonomy to navigate the economy.

 We have a few ideas:

 - Talk openly about wealth inequality and its effects with your students, no matter your students’ personal backgrounds.
 Everyone needs to understand wealth inequality.

 - Have students explore historical trends in wealth inequality and how those trends are related to local and national policies.
 Encourage students to suggest different approaches to changing those trends, allowing for a range of ideas.